 It is also beneficial to ensure your Dieffenbachia is planted in well-draining soil with perlite.
 The better the roots drain, the more chance the plant will remain healthy.

-2. Too Much Sunlight
+2. Too Much Sunlight For the Dumb Cane

 Dieffenbachias thrive in partially shady conditions but can experience stress in bright areas.
 Sometimes if a dieffenbachia is in bright or direct sunlight, it will droop and ultimately die.